 At the core of running a sustainable company is having a sound governance model.
 Sound governance means having an organisation with high integrity, with proper control functions, a clear division of duties between board and management and an alignment of interest between shareholders, board members, management and other employees.
 In this lays also the conduct of honest and transparent business.
-As a company listed on Nasdaq Stockholm, having a sound governance model and practices is absolute key.
-You can read more about VEF's governance structure in the Corporate Governance Report on pages 92-98 in the Annual Report 2024.
+As a company listed on Nasdag Stockholm, having a sound governance model and practices is absolute key.
+You can read more about VEF's governance structure in the Corporate Governance Report on pages 86-92 in the Annual Report 2023.

-We work with our portfolio companies to ensure that they also have sound governance practices and guide them where needed.
+We also work with our portfolio companies to ensure that they also have sound governance practices and guide them where needed.

 At VEF, we take a clear stance against all forms of economic crimes and poor business ethics.
 We have zero tolerance for bribes, corruption, money laundering, and other forms of illicit and unethical practices, both in relation to our own and our portfolio companies' businesses.
-The VEF anti-corruption policy, which has been communicated to all employees and directors of VEF, stipulates the correct behaviour relating to interaction with business partners and other parties.
+The VEF anti-corruption policy, which has been communicated to all employees and directors of VEF, stipulates the correct behavior relating to interaction with business partners and other parties.
 It contains guidelines concerning gifts, benefits, and hospitality as well as compensation to business partners and potential influence on portfolio companies.
-100% of VEF employees have received training and information regarding our anticorruption and money laundering policies during 2024.
+100% of VEF employees have received training and information regarding our anti-corruption and money laundering policies during the previous 12 months.